 That means it is time for you to find a voice coach.

-Of course, you needn’t have planned to stake your entire career and reputation on such a public display of singing talent to need voice lessons.
+Of course, you needn’t have planned to stake your entire career and reputation on such a public display of singing talent to need voice or singing lessons.
 It could be that you’ve been promoted at work and now have a team to lead.

 The boost in confidence that you’d get from voice training fairly guarantees your leadership skills will also benefit from those vocal lessons – to say nothing of how improving your posture and speaking in a warm voice would help you present yourself as supremely assured.